-These are a few of the courses you will take in the Automotive Maintenance Technician program.
+These are a few of the courses you can take in the Automotive Maintenance Technician program.

 Automotive Brake Systems